A free Premium account on the FCL.055 website! Read here

 The angle by which the relative airflow is deflected due to downwash.

-.the angle between the chord line and effective airflow is the effective angle of attack the angle between effective airflow and the horizontal flow that was the relative airflow is called the induced angle of attack, which is equal to the downwash angle.
+The angle between the chord line and effective airflow is the effective angle of attack the angle between effective airflow and the horizontal flow that was the relative airflow is called the induced angle of attack which is equal to the downwash angle The angle between the local flow at the wing and the horizontal tail. the angle by which the flow over the wing is deflected when landing flaps are set. caused by the fuselage and is greatest at the wing root.

 The lift is increased and the drag is decreased.